OasisLMF/ODS_OpenExposureData/OpenExposureData/7_OED_Financial_Details_Policy_Conditions.rst

 Pol2: California losses are limited to $10,000,000.
 Loss before layer terms = $14,000,000.
 Gross loss after layer attachement and limit = **$4,000,000**

 |

-If we drop one of the sub-limits from Pol2, then this is an example of assymmetric conditions.

-|

 **Example 8 - Asymmetric policy conditions**

 Policies may be defined to apply to different locations within an account.
-When this is the case, policy restrictions can be used to specify the exclusion of different locations for each policy.
+When this is the case, policy restrictions can be used to specify the exclusion of different locations from each policy.
 This leads to assymmetric policy conditions.

 In this example, a policy restriction is used to exclude location 4 from policy A.  In addition, a normal sub-limit applies to a location in policy A.  The sub-limit is applied as priority 1, and the restriction as priority 2.

-Policy B covers all 4 locations without the sublimit.
+Policy B covers all 4 locations without the sub-limit.

 |